wareya/BBAE/design.md

 - floats: `f32`, `f64`
 - aggregates

-The alignment requirements of the first 6 types (i.e. excluding aggregates) are implementation-defined.
+The alignment requirements of the non-aggregate types are implementation-defined.
 Integers have no signedness.
 Floats are binary IEEE 754 floats.

-Pointers the same size and can contain the same set of bit patterns as one specific integer type.
-Which type they're equivalent to is something that depends on the target platform.
+Pointers are the same size as, and can contain the same set of bit patterns as, one specific integer type.
+Which type they're equivalent to is something that depends on the target platform, and does not vary within a given program.
 They are given the unique type iptr, which is an actual type and not just a "typedef".

 Aggregate types are defined like: